Whispers in the night, the White Wraith will call,

 Betony had learnt the layout of the royal residence to heart, and she knew the Queen’s chamber was close, just a few more turns and a scurry through the odd hidden passageway would find her there.
 Ronan was no longer flying, but now pottering along on his clawed feet on the floor just ahead of Betony, something he only did when the immediate area was deemed to be relatively safe.

 Betony did not feel good about what she was doing, or more specifically, what she was about to do.
 Truth be told, it troubled her more deeply than she let on.
 But orders were orders, and being a Vilmhied meant working for the greater good.
 She had been given the perfect opportunity to prove herself.
-And even though she disagreed with the necessity of her required actions, deep in the lows of her stomach Betony knew that the Commander of the Vilmhied, he whom had given her her mission and orders, must have the wisdom to know what was needed to be done in order to see this greater good fulfilled, no matter what her reservations might be.
+And even though she disagreed with the necessity of her required actions, deep in the lows of her stomach Betony knew that the Commander of the Vilmhied, he whom had given her her mission and orders, must have the wisdom to know what was needed to be done in order to see this greater good fulfilled.

-As Betony edged further down the corridor, Ronan chirped impatiently, as if to suggest that Betony was not moving as quickly as she should be.
+As Betony inched further down the corridor, Ronan chirped impatiently, as if to suggest that Betony was not moving as quickly as she should be.

 ‘Oh, be quiet!’
 Betony whispered with vigour.
 The bird gave her an indignant stare but chirped no more.

 The thick ivory coloured marble walls of the corridor were cold under Betony’s fingertips as she ran them over the smooth surface while she crept, still encountering no other Royal Guards than the two she had already evaded.
-Betony knew that on this floor of the building there was a small armoury, and although procuring a weapon did not concern her, she would have no option but to pass it.
-And armouries, as she knew, were always well guarded.
+Betony knew that on this floor of the building there was a small armoury.
+And although procuring a weapon did not concern her, she would have no option but to pass it.
+And armouries, as she knew also, were always well guarded.

 What would her mother think about what she was doing?